FusionComputingLab/freegsnke/README.md

 FreeGSNKE is constantly evolving and so we hope to provide users with more advanced features over time:

 **Short term**:
-- JAX-ification of the core Newton-Krylov solvers for auto-differentiability.
+- [JAX](https://github.com/jax-ml/jax)-ification of the core Newton-Krylov solvers for auto-differentiability.
-- integration with the IMAS data formats.
+- Integration with the IMAS data formats.

 **Long term**:
-- implementation of the current diffusion equation.
+- Implementation of the current diffusion equation.
-- coupling with transport solvers.
+- Coupling with transport solvers.
-- coupling with [MOOSE](https://mooseframework.inl.gov/) to quantify electromagnetic loads on tokamak structures during vertical displacement events.
+- Coupling with [MOOSE](https://mooseframework.inl.gov/) to quantify electromagnetic loads on tokamak structures during vertical displacement events.

 ## Getting started

-**Get familiar with FreeGS(NKE)**: given FreeGSNKE relies on some core FreeGS functionality, it is strongly recommended to first familiarise yourself with how it works by taking a looking at the documentation [here](https://freegs.readthedocs.io/en/latest/).
+**Get familiar with FreeGS(NKE)**: given FreeGSNKE relies on some core FreeGS functionality, it is strongly recommended to first familiarise yourself with how it works by taking a look at the documentation [here](https://freegs.readthedocs.io/en/latest/).

 **After installation (below), check out the FreeGSNKE examples**: in addition to the FreeGS docs, Jupyter notebooks with examples of how to solve each of the above equilibrium problems using FreeGSNKE can be found in the `examples/` directory.

-**Refer to the documentation**: once you are a bit more familiar with FreeGSNKE, check out the [Sphinx](https://www.sphinx-doc.org/en/master/) code documentation (build instructions can be found in the `docs/README.md` document).
+**Refer to the documentation**: once you are a bit more familiar with FreeGSNKE, check out the code documentation (build instructions can be found in the `docs/README.md` document).

 **References**: check out the references at the bottom of this page for even more detailed information about FreeGSNKE and how it is being used in the community!